briantanabe/project-log/README.md

-# Hi there!
-I'm Brian, and these are my projects
+# Hey!
+I'm Brian, and this is my log
 Definitely a work in progress right now, but feel free to poke around.

 ## Projects